wrenchchatrepo/wrenchai/README.md

     pip install -r streamlit_app/requirements.txt
     ```

-3.  **Run the Streamlit App:**
+3.  **Run the FastAPI Backend:**

     ```bash
+    uvicorn core.api:app --reload
+    ```

+    This will start the backend API server.

+4.  **Run the Streamlit App:**

+    ```bash
     streamlit run streamlit_app/app.py
     ```

     This will open the application in your web browser.
+The UI will connect to the backend API.

 ## Project Structure